christophercliff/flatmarket/README.md

 The platform uses [Stripe](https://stripe.com/) for payment processing and is built on the latest web technologies like [hapi](http://hapijs.com/), [React](http://facebook.github.io/react/), and [Webpack](http://webpack.github.io/).

 At its core is a batteries-included CLI to help you get started quickly.
-Modules are also packaged individually so you can easily customize your rig.
+Modules are also packaged individually so you can customize your rig.

+## How it works

+The Flatmarket architecture consists of a static website paired with a [proxy server](https://github.com/christophercliff/flatmarket-server) for sending payments to Stripe.
+The browser and server share a public schema ([represented by a JSON document](https://github.com/christophercliff/flatmarket-schema)) to prevent charge tampering.
+The store operator can manage inventory and store configuration by updating the schema document.

 ## Example

 Take a minute to go try [the example](https://json.expert/flatmarket/).

+## Design goals

+- [x] It should cost next-to-nothing to operate.
+- [x] It should should be reliable and scalable.
+This is achieved by offloading expensive and complicated operations to third-party services.
+- [x] It should be secure.
+- [x] It should be easy to customize, update, and deploy.

 ## Features